January 13, 2021

 What are the working mechanisms of data loggers?

-Data loggers usually appear like a small box enclosing batteries for power supply, microprocessors, internal memory storage, sensors, and a programmable module.
+Data loggers usually appear like small boxes enclosing batteries for power supply, microprocessors, internal memory storage, sensors, and a programmable module.
 Encardio Rite has two models of data loggers i.e. ESCL-10VT and ESDL-30.

-The ESCL-10VT is a single channel data logger for vibrating wire sensors which means, it can be directly connected to vibrating wire sensors such as piezometers, strain gauges, extensometers etc. Whereas, ESDL-30 is an automatic data logger that uses SDI-12 interface to connect with the sensors.
+The ESCL-10VT is a single-channel data logger for vibrating wire sensors which means, it can be directly connected to vibrating wire sensors such as piezometers, strain gauges, extensometers, etc. Whereas, ESDL-30 is an automatic data logger that uses an SDI-12 interface to connect with the sensors.

 What is a data logger and what does it do?

-Data Loggers are simply yet significant sensors having a wide range of application in the firld of geotechnical monitoring and instrumentation.
+Data Loggers are simple yet significant sensors having a wide range of applications in the field of geotechnical monitoring and instrumentation.
 They can be used to log all sorts of physical data through various instruments and sensors.

 Data loggers are used for the following purposes:

-1. Comprehensive tunnel monitoring for the long-term safety of the tunnel, to study the behaviour of the tunnel over the time, especially with respect to the rheological behaviour of the rock mass and obvious changes in the fault zones, walled sections, inflow, etc.
+1. Comprehensive tunnel monitoring for the long-term safety of the tunnel, to study the behavior of the tunnel over time, especially concerning the rheological behavior of the rock mass and obvious changes in the fault zones, walled sections, inflow, etc.

 3. Landslide monitoring to avoid mishaps and create early warnings so that loss of life and property can be prevented.